 An example in the positioning category is Adobe.
-Its transition from selling software in shrink-wrapped boxes to selling software by subscription in the cloud is a pretty significant market transition.
+Its transition from selling software in shrink-wrapped boxes to selling software by subscription in the cloud is a pretty significant technology transition.
 And in the early stages, the company’s existing customers hated it.
 Five thousand of them actually banded together and signed a change.org petition opposing the shift.
 But the company had the courage of its convictions and ended up picking up new customers who couldn’t afford the old model, thereby radically expanding its customer base.
-In the scouting space, in contrast, might be Amazon Web Services.
+A different logic applies to what I call scouting options.
+This is a case in which a company takes something it has learned how to do into new markets.
+An example is Amazon Web Services.
 After building the technology it needed for itself, Amazon then turned around and realized that other companies might have that same need and there just might be a market.
 Jeff Bezos green-lighted it and sent the team off to Florida.
 They developed the idea, did some pilot testing, and the rest is history.

 With a scouting option, you have some sort of solution that you want to take into a new market.
 The major challenge isn’t figuring out the technology, it’s figuring out the market fit.
 As an example, one of my clients is a company called Varo Money, whose mission is to help income secure, cash flow challenged young people build wealth.
 It’s branchless, all on your mobile phone, and intermediated by a chatbot named Val.
 The question came up among the project team: What kind of personality should Val have?
 What will millennials want?
 There were two conflicting approaches: one team thought it should be casual, similar to how users communicate on Venmo, and the other team members thought it should be more like a traditional bank.
 So we gave the two teams $1,000 each to test their hypotheses.
 As it turns out, when it comes to your financial future, you want to be treated like a grownup.
 And with that insight, Varo was able to move forward.
 So, this is not an investment in the business yet—it’s an investment in learning.